junzis/pyModeS/README.rst

 Introduction
 ---------------------
 PyModeS is a Python library designed to decode Mode-S (including ADS-B) message.
+It can be imported to your python project or be used as a standalone tool to view and save live traffic data.

-Message with following Downlink Formats (DF) are supported:
+Messages with following Downlink Formats (DF) are supported:

-**DF17 / DF18: Automatic Dependent Surveillance - Broadcast (ADS-B)**
+**DF17 / DF18: Automatic Dependent Surveillance-Broadcast (ADS-B)**

 - TC=1-4  / BDS 0,8: Aircraft identification and category
 - TC=5-8  / BDS 0,6: Surface position